Fees and Charges

 Details can be found in the link below:

-- LIST OF PRIVATE SERVICES
+- LIST OF NON-SUBSIDISED SERVICES

-N1Maintenance fee will be levied on daily basis from day of admission with cut-off time set at 12:00 midnight.
+N3Maintenance fee will be levied on daily basis from day of admission with cut-off time set at 12:00 midnight.
 If a patient is discharged within same date of admission, one day maintenance fee will be levied on the first day.

-N2Children under twelve years of age and babies who cannot be discharged at the same time as their mothers are charged half the maintenance fees appropriate to the type of bed occupied.
+N4Children under twelve years of age and babies who cannot be discharged at the same time as their mothers are charged half the maintenance fees appropriate to the type of bed occupied.
 All other fees are the same as those for adults.

-N3Private inpatient maintenance fee covers general nursing, core pathology investigations, catering and domestic services.
+N5Non-subsidised inpatient maintenance fee covers general nursing, core pathology investigations, catering and domestic services.
 Doctor fees, medication, prostheses and other services will be separately charged.

-N6Further details are explained in the section "Minimum Obstetric Package Charge for Non-eligible Persons".
+N9Further details are explained in the section "Minimum Obstetric Package Charge for Non-eligible Persons".

 (B) Definitions of Eligible Persons and Non-eligible Persons